Darren Crompton: International career

 He has played for England U16s', captained the U18's and the U21s, leading the U18 team in all five of their matches in 1991.
 He was selected for the England A tour of Australia and Fiji in 1995 debuting against South Australia.
 In 1998 he went on his first full England tour to the Southern Hemisphere, but returned home uncapped.
 He made no further appearance for England until 2007 when he was selected for the mid-year test series in South Africa.
 Many spaces were made available on this tour as no Bath, Leicester Tigers or Wasps were selected by Brian Ashton due to Heineken Cup and European Challenge Cup Final commitments.
 This meant that Crompton was selected for the tour at the age of 34, nine years after his first senior England tour, as a result of his form in the Premiership.
 Thus he was able to win his full England cap, when he took to the field during the first test against the Springboks in Bloemfontein as a replacement for Stuart Turner on 26 May 2007.
 Having already represented his country, Crompton was called up again to wear the rose this time for England Sevens, however he rejected the offer as he believed that sevens do not take scrums seriously.

-Crompton is now running a successful building company DC builders amongst other things related to his one true love rugby he is also working very closely with his good friend and mentor Daniel Jenkins.
+Crompton now runs a successful building company by the name of DC Builders.
+He also works closely with his good friend and mentor Daniel Jenkins.